vavo900/Structure-and-Implementation-of-Modern-Programming-Languages-SIMPL/LiveOak-to-x86 compiler/README.md

 # LiveOak to x86 Compiler

-This repository contains the implementation of the LiveOak to x86 Compiler.

 ## Introduction

 This programming assignment involves retargeting the compiler for LiveOak to generate code for x86 architecture.